5h4rrK/ctf/bi0sctf24/ReAL-File-System/writeup.md

 Third Rename : _`0cf51fbc -> 0cf51fbc.tort`_

-> **Similarly, locate the encryption timestamp for all other files and then extract those files.**
+> Likewise, find the timestamp used for encryption on all remaining files, and proceed to extract those files accordingly.

 `binary-01.gif -> c7982ef6 -> a917438f -> a917438f.tort` : **1995 2 2 27 2 11 42 0**